A celebration of Mesa’s

 Washington Park Community

-Hallelujah Hats! is a celebration of the churches of Washington Park through the jewelry, hats, and fashion worn by church goers.
-It documents the once thriving segregated African American community in Mesa, Arizona.
+Hallelujah Hats! was a celebration of the churches of Washington Park through the jewelry, hats, and fashion worn by church goers.
+It documented the once thriving segregated African American community in Mesa, Arizona.
 From the early days of slavery to today, the African American community has embraced the church as a symbol and site for inspiration, guidance and hope.
 The tradition of adorning oneself has deep roots dating back to the first African Slaves in America.
-Guest curator Bruce Nelson presents an exhibition focusing around five churches in the Washington Park neighborhood.
+Guest curator Bruce Nelson presented an exhibition focusing around five churches in the Washington Park neighborhood.
 The exhibit included vintage hats, purses, gloves, costume jewelry, and shoes.
 Historic photographs (baptizing in the canal), and oral histories were also displayed.
 There was a showing of the documentary Gospel Radio Man.

 Stitching Mesa Together Community through Making

 Featuring the 1918 Mesa Red Cross Quilt, this exhibit showcased how participating in crafts has helped to build community.
 From quilting and knitting, to weaving and basketry, crafts have been an integral part of group activity.
 These groups have in many cases become essential community support mechanisms in times of need, while other crafts, saddlery and metal work, have contributed to community celebrations.
 This exhibit, taken from the museum’s permanent collections, showed examples of these and other crafts dating from the very first years of settlement in Mesa.